VavaAntoine/CB11Assignment-SortingAlgorithms/README.md

 # CB11Assignment-SortingAlgorithms
 Quick Sort, Bubble Sort, Bucket Sort **comparative analysis**.

+The requirements that have been fulfilled are the following:
 Using each of Quick Sort, Bubble Sort and Bucket Sort sorting algorithms you are required to sort T-Shirts, on synthetic data that you produced with various Colors, Sizes and Fabrics.
 Based on: